top of page

 1. A Conversation Log Is Not a Notice of Incompleteness

-Regulation B requires formal written notices for incomplete applications.
-If you need more information to make a credit decision, the request must be made in writing and follow a specific format.
+Regulation B If you need more information to make a credit decision, the request must be made in writing and follow a specific format.

 What the Regulation Requires: